Sp00kySkelet0n/Arsenyc/README.md

 ![](img/logo.png)

-Arsenyc is fork of the tool Arsenal by Orange but with added support of Notion synchronization so notion pages are converted to cheatsheets
+Arsenyc is a fork of the tool Arsenal by Orange but with added support of Notion synchronization so notion pages are converted to cheatsheets

 ![](img/arsenyc.gif)